Using Class Action Trial Plans and Other Pretrial Filings to Influence Certification

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will examine how class action litigators—plaintiff and defense—can use various pretrial filings, including trial plans, preliminary motions and discovery plans, to increase their likelihood of success at class certification.
+This CLE course will examine how class action litigators—plaintiff and defense—can use various pretrial filings, including trial plans, preliminary motions and discovery plans, to increase their likelihood of success at class certification.

 - Pre-suit strategies with trial in mind

 - Motions to dismiss or strike with trial in mind

 - Summary judgment strategies with trial in mind